Resitala Pisinisi · Business registration

 Foreign Investment Registration

-How to apply — download the relevant form (FIC Sole Trader & Partnership, FIC Company, or FIC Renewal & Amendment) via the link below, complete it, and submit to MCIL.
-We review the application and refer to the CEO for approval before issuing the certificate.
+How to apply — download the relevant form (FIC Sole Trader & Partnership, FIC Company, or FIC Renewal & Amendment) via the links below, complete it, and submit to MCIL with other required documents.
+We review the application and refer to the CEO for the final decision.

 Forms & downloads